emalandrak28/RAS-monitoring/README.md

     -   Ultrasonic Sensor (JSN-SR04T): Used for non-contact water level measurement in a sump or tank.
 GPIO pins trigger and read the echo.
     -   Current Sensors (ACS712-20A): Two sensors connected to the ADS1115 to measure the current draw (and infer operation) of the recirculating and dispensing pumps.
 -   Software/Protocols:
-    -   MQTT or HTTPS: A lightweight messaging protocol for IoT.
+    -   HTTPS: A lightweight messaging protocol for IoT.
 Used to send data to ThingsBoard.
     -   ThingsBoard: An open-source IoT platform for data visualization, storage, and device management.
     -   Pushover: A service for sending real-time push notifications to mobile devices.
     -   Logging Module: For detailed, timestamped status updates and error tracking.